 Convenient Hotel & Vacation Rentals for a Day Trip from Phoenix to Watson Lake Park

 I resided at the hotel during my long chemotherapy treatment, and I can’t recommend it enough.
 Excellent facilities, good free breakfast, social hours, and fantastic staff made my stay as pleasant as possible under the circumstances.

 Just a short distance from I-17, the hotel is located down the street from Shops at Norterra and only 5 minutes from Wet’ n’Wild Phoenix.
 Other nearby sites include Reach 11 Sports Complex, Outlets at Anthem, Peoria Sports Complex, and downtown Phoenix.

 Rooms at the Residence Inn Phoenix North Happy Valley

-The Residence Inn Mix™ Social
+The Residence Inn Mix Social

-The Residence Inn Mix offers a fun and relaxing way to unwind, socialize and connect.
-Three nights a week the hotel features a different way to socialize in the lobby or outdoor space.
-On many occasions the food provided served as my dinner.
-Soft drinks, beer, and wine were available also free of charge.
+The Residence Inn Mix offers a fun and relaxing way to unwind, socialize, and connect.
+Three nights a week, the hotel features a different way to socialize in the lobby or outdoor space.
+On many occasions, the food provided served as my dinner.
+Soft drinks, beer, and wine were also available free of charge.

 Outdoor facilities at the hotel include an inviting outdoor pool with a hot tub and a shaded grilling area.

 Use this interactive map to find local hotel and vacation rentals available near Watson Lake Park.